newatoms/guides/turn-a-pitch-into-a-publishable-blog-post/readme.md

 ## How to execute a pitch

 This is where the tricky part starts.
-Because everything you do should be able to stand on its own, all steps towards creating a blog post should also be publishable blog posts.
+Because everything you do should be able to stand on its own, all steps towards creating a blog post should contribute in a way that don't leave loose ends and leave the post in a passably publishable state.
 Think of it like this: instead of formulating questions to ask your interviewee, you formulate a series of questions that are interesting for the reader to think and speculate about, and relevant towards reaching the goal of the pitch.
 This in and of itself could be a publishable post.

 ### Collect information, draw conclusions and tie it together in a coherent story.